-3.1 Types of Employment
+Clause 3.1 Types of Employment

-- (a) Employees who have a contract of employment with the Corporation, may be employed on a full time, part time, fixed term or casual basis. - (b) Casual employees, contracted to the Corporation for an extended period of time, on regular hours will be identified and where possible such shifts will be offered on a permanent or fixed term basis.
+- 3.1.1.
+Employees who have a contract of employment with the Corporation may be employed on a full time, part time, fixed term or casual basis. - 3.1.2.
+Casual employees, contracted to the Corporation for an extended period of time, on regular hours will be identified and where possible such shifts will be offered on a permanent or fixed term basis.

-3.2 Full Time Employment
+Clause 3.2 Full Time Employment

-(a) The contract of employment will be an average of 38 hours per week.
+3.2.1.
+The contract of employment will be an average of 38 hours per week.

-3.3 Part Time Employment
+Clause 3.3 Part Time Employment

-- (a) A Part Time employee may be engaged for employment up to 38 hours per week averaged over a 52 week roster.
+- 3.3.1.
+A Part Time employee may be engaged for employment up to 38 hours per week averaged over a 52-week roster.
 Any hours worked over 38 hours per week will be paid at an overtime rate.
-Hours may vary over a roster period that is established under the agreement by the employer and employee. - (b) Salary payments and all leave entitlements shall be calculated on a prorata basis.
+Hours may vary over a roster period that is established under the agreement by the employer and employee. - 3.3.2.
+Salary payments and all leave entitlements shall be calculated on a pro-rata basis.

-3.4 Casual Employment
+Clause 3.4 Casual Employment

-- (a) The contract of employment for a casual is by the hour and may be terminated by either party giving one hour's notice or payment in lieu thereof. - (b) Where a casual employee is requested to work and due to unforeseen circumstances is sent home, they shall be paid a minimum of two (2) hours. - (c) Minimum hours of engagement for casual employees will be three (3) hours with the exception of casual employees employed in: - 1.
-Swim School - 2.
-Birthday Parties - 3.
-Range Ball Collection
+- 3.4.1.
+The contract of employment for a casual is by the hour and may be terminated by either party giving one hour's notice or payment in lieu thereof.

+- 3.4.2 Where a casual employee is requested to work and due to unforeseen circumstances is sent home, they shall be paid a minimum of two (2) hours.

+- 3.4.3 Minimum hours of engagement for casual employees will be three (3) hours with the exception of casual employees employed in:

+- 1. Swim School

+- 2. Birthday Parties

+- 3. Range Ball Collection

+- 4. Active Kids Program